-- 132. Conservation of the National Park's special qualities and local distinctiveness is paramount.
+- 122. Conservation of the National Park's special qualities and local distinctiveness is paramount.
 Place making is about ensuring that this protected landscape retains its unique character.
 The guidance encourages the use of appropriate aspects of local design traditions to produce developments which are fit for purpose now and into the future.
-In the preparation of this guidance the aim has therefore been to dovetail these critical issues of sustainability and placemaking within the setting of the Pembrokeshire Coast National Park. - 133.
+In the preparation of this guidance the aim has therefore been to dovetail these critical issues of sustainability and placemaking within the setting of the Pembrokeshire Coast National Park. - 123.
 This is not to say that we shouldn't look at new technologies, but rather take innovative design and fit it into the landscape context.
 We may on occasion be at the forefront of innovative design and look back and learn from these.
-Design issues may take the occupation of a building say 10 years on from construction for us to ascertain its true sustainability credentials. - 134.
+Assessing such contemporary designs do however require a particular focus and attention in terms of considering integration in a specific landscape and seascape areas.
+Design issues may take the occupation of a building say 10 years on from construction for us to ascertain its true sustainability credentials. - 124.
 New developments should be designed to enhance the quality of their surroundings, being sympathetic to the immediate and wider context.
-This does not eliminate contemporary design; rather it should promote it. - 135.
+This does not eliminate contemporary design; rather it should promote it. - 125.
 Buildings, building groups and settlements must respond to their landscape settings and their visual, aesthetic, historical, cultural and ecological aspects.
 Traditional form and vernacular details of existing building should be treated with respect.
-However creating new, modern contexts can also be encouraged, by designing a modern sustainable building which differs from the historical aesthetic of an area, but which makes an enhanced contribution to the landscape and ecology. - 136.
-Modifications including extensions to our older traditional buildings will need to reflect the local character and historic context.
+However creating new, modern contexts can also be encouraged, by designing a modern sustainable building which differs from the historical aesthetic of an area, but which makes an enhanced contribution to the landscape and ecology.

+126. Modifications including extensions to our older traditional buildings will need to reflect the local character and historic context.
 Traditional vernacular design and materials would normally be requested for applications affecting windows, doors, porches, chimney stacks, roofs and curtilage buildings.
 All proposed schemes should be taken through the National Park Authority's pre-application service, which will closely consider conservation aspects.